 Flow - The flow through the system is caused by the pump.
 The amount of fluid which is sent to a circuit or actuator generally controls the speed of that function.
-The flow is measured in liters per minute (L/min) or gallons per minute (gpm).
+The flow is measured in gallons per minute (gpm) or liters per minute (L/ min).

 Pressure - is caused by any resistance to the flow of the oil.
-Pressure is normally measured in bar or pounds per square inch (psi).
+Pressure is normally measured in pounds per square inch (psi) or kilopascals (kPa) or bar.
 There are four general types of pressure.